 Preparing Your Waterloo Region Home For Summer Storm Season

-The winter is over, spring is in full bloom and the ‘official’ summer is right around the corner.
+The winter is over, spring has passed and the ‘official’ summer is here.
 All you have to worry about weather-wise for the next few months is that you’ve safety checked your barbecue grill and that you have the right kind of sunscreen.

 All that lies ahead now is months and months of glorious sun.
 And if you are in the process of selling your Waterloo Region home it’s a great time – especially since your outdoor decor will look so fabulous in the summer sunshine.